formancehq/stack/sdks/typescript-node/LogsApi.md

   ledger: "ledger001",
   // number | The maximum number of results to return per page.  (optional)
   pageSize: 100,
-  // string | Pagination cursor, will return the logs after a given ID. (in descending order). (optional)
-  after: "1234",
   // Date | Filter transactions that occurred after this timestamp.
 The format is RFC3339 and is inclusive (for example, \"2023-01-02T15:04:01Z\" includes the first second of 4th minute).  (optional)
   startTime: new Date('1970-01-01T00:00:00.00Z'),
   // Date | Filter transactions that occurred before this timestamp.
 The format is RFC3339 and is exclusive (for example, \"2023-01-02T15:04:01Z\" excludes the first second of 4th minute).  (optional)